Welcome to the latest edition of the Manchester Adult Services Adult Policies, Procedures and Practice (APPP) Portal.

 No mention of any organisation, company or individual, whether on these pages or on other sites to which these pages are linked, shall imply any approval or warranty as to the standing and capability of any such organisations, companies or individuals on the part of MCC

-Copyright: MCC retains copyright in all of its material placed on the site; permission must be sought before such material may be used for any other purpose (please contact Kate Kay regarding permissions).
+Copyright: MCC retains copyright in all of its material placed on the site; permission must be sought before such material may be used for any other purpose (please contact the Social Work Consultants regarding permissions).

 Privacy: This website does not store or capture personal information except where specifically indicated.
 Under no circumstances will MCC authorise any person to reveal or pass on personal details of anyone with whom it has business dealings to another individual or organisation except as approved in connection with the matter to which those dealings refer, or unless MCC is legally obliged to do so.
 All telephone calls to and from MCC are recorded for training and security purposes, and all incoming and outgoing email traffic is monitored.

 Contact: MCC welcomes comments or suggestions from staff about this website.
-Please address any comments (or complaints) about this website to Kate Kay (via the Manchester Council internal email system).
+Please address any comments (or complaints) about this website to the Social Work Consultants ([email protected]).

 Search